ANormalMan12/HCBO/README.md

 # High-Dimensional Causal Bayesian Optimization

-The code and appendix for the paper "High-Dimensional Causal Bayesian Optimization" published in ECAI 2024.
-The appendix is in the `appendix.pdf`, which is contained in `paper` folder.
+The code for the paper "High-Dimensional Causal Bayesian Optimization" published in ECAI 2024.
+The main paper and appendix are contained in `paper` folder.

-The appendix will be uploaded soon.

 ## Preparations